rh1rich/esphome-ifan04/README.md

             - morse_code.start:
                 text: !lambda 'return text_string;'

-More details about the morse_code component can be found in the [Github repository] (https://github.com/rh1rich/esphome-morse-code).
+More details about the `morse_code` component can be found in its [Github repository](https://github.com/rh1rich/esphome-morse-code).

 ## IFAN04 hardware and GPIO assignments